PeWu/topola-viewer/README.md

 </p>

 ## Features
+* Hourglass chart
-* hourglass chart
+* All relatives chart
-* click on a person to focus
+* Click on a person to focus
-* open standard GEDCOM files you can export from any genealogy application
+* Open standard GEDCOM files you can export from any genealogy application
-* load from URL (just point to a GEDCOM file on the Web)
+* Load from URL (just point to a GEDCOM file on the Web)
-* privacy – your files do not leave your computer
+* Privacy – your files do not leave your computer
-* print the whole genealogy tree
+* Print the whole genealogy tree
-* export to PDF, PNG, SVG
+* Export to PDF, PNG, SVG
-* side panel with details
+* Side panel with details
-* permalinks when loading from URL
+* Permalinks when loading from URL
-* cool transition animations
+* Cool transition animations

 ## Examples